chinnucsk/erlang-streams/README.md

 ==============

-A module for working with streams in Erlang.
+An Erlang module for working with streams.
 Not a new idea, just a new implementation (inspired by [stream.js](http://streamjs.org/)).